Blogs/MVP Development

 Value Proposition

-The value proposition is the heart of your product.
-It's what makes your product unique and compels your target audience to choose you over competitors.
-When you build your MVP, consider what problems you are solving and how your solution is better or different.
+The value proposition is at the center of your product.
+It explains why your solution matters and why your target audience should choose it over alternatives.
+When you build your MVP, focus on the problem you are solving and what makes your solution meaningfully different.

 Target Customer Segment